KibetBrian/KibetBrian/README.md

-- 👋 Hey yoo, Welcome to my page...
-I'm Kibet Brian a passionate software dev with interest in solving real world problems using code.
+- 👋 hey yoo, welcome to my page... i'm kibet brian a passionate software dev with interest in solving real world problems using code.
-- 🌱 I’m currently polishing my software engineering skills including DSA and system design.
-- I need help with my leetcode addiction.
+- 🌱 i'm currently polishing my software engineering skills including DSA and system design. other than that i need serious help with my leetcode addiction.

 <!---
 KibetBrian/KibetBrian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.